 What Is an EMF Detector?

 EMF stands for electromagnetic frequency.
 EMF meters detect electromagnetic energy in the area.
-One of the universe's four basic forces, electromagnetism occurs when electric current changes or moves.
+To understand how an EMF meter works it helps to know one of the universe's four basic forces - electromagnetism occurs when electric current changes or moves.
 Stronger currents give off higher EMF readings.
 While you cannot see electromagnetic fields, they are often present in the atmosphere from natural, electrical, and magnetic sources.

 Causes of EMF

 Powered objects such as video and audio equipment, cell phones, and clock radios give off electromagnetic energy when a current flows.
 Likewise, power lines, outlets, and other common electrical items all generate EMF.
 Many natural sources of EMF exist as well, such as the charging of the atmosphere during a lightning storm.